philippines69/carlcastroarchives/_posts/2022-07-26-starting-a-course-on-excel-wish-me-luck.md

 # Getting good

-Starting today, I'll be learning some skills that would probably make my resume more attractive.
+Starting today, I'll be learning some skills that'd probably be helpful in the long run.
 First thing on the list is learning Excel.
-I'm already familiar with it, I just need to do a proper run-through to prime my skills.
+I'm familiar with it, I just need to do a proper run-through to prime my skills.

 I'll mainly be learning from these sources: